-Due to the different sizes and purposes of the campaign types, each option, such as floating bar, sidebar, or lightbox popup, has its own set of templates.
-At the time of writing, the latest version of OptinMonster has 26 customizable templates for the lightbox popup type, while the floating bar option has 12.
+Because of the different sizes and purposes of the campaign types, each option, such as floating bar, sidebar, or lightbox popup, has its own set of templates.
+At the time of writing, the latest version of OptinMonster had 26 customizable templates for the lightbox popup type, while the floating bar option had 12.

 Customizing the Form or Popup Design

-As OptinMonster has a live editor, you can simply click on a form element to start customizing.
-You can even enter text directly on the form design.
+As OptinMonster has a live editor, you can simply click on a form element to start customizing, and you can even enter text directly on the form design.

 Configuring How the Popup Campaign Works